-The main goal of the analysis was to form a conclusion about the focus of the noise emissions on a wind turbine.
-First, results of the A-weighted data show the flow noise at the blade tips, which depends on wind direction and wind turbine location in association with the position of the Acoustic Camera.
+The main target of the analysis was to form a conclusion about the focus of the noise emissions on a wind turbine.
+First, results of the A-weighted data show the flow noise at the blade tips which depends on wind direction and wind turbine location in conjunction with the position of the Acoustic Camera.
 For the measurement, the Acoustic Camera has been positioned slightly on the left behind the wind turbine.
 During the analysis of the blade noise, the acoustic focus was located to the left of the gear box which is the side with the shortest distances to the microphones.

 For the third octave band of 400 Hz the emission can be located clearly at the root part of the blade while this blade is turning downwards located at 140 degrees.

 Looking at the frequency band from 706 to 891 Hz, it becomes obvious that the blade tips and also the gear box emit this flow noise.

 It became clear that the higher frequencies are mainly emitted at the gear box while at the same time the hissing noises become visible as more quiet sources on the blade tips.